zopefoundation/ZODB/index.rst

 When should you *not* use ZODB?
 ===============================

-- When search is a dominant data access path
+- Search is a dominant data access path

-- When you have high write volume
+- You have high write volume

-- When caching is unlikely to benefit you
+- Caching is unlikely to benefit you

   This can be the case when write volume is high, or when you tend to access small amounts of data from a working set way too large to fit in memory and when there's no good mechanism for dividing the working set across application servers.

-- When you need non-Python tools to access your database, especially tools designed to work with relational databases.
+- You need to use non-Python tools to access your database.

+  especially tools designed to work with relational databases

 How does ZODB scale?
 ====================